-During 2016 and 2015 the Group maintained a Net Debt to EBITDA ratio of between 2.6 to 3.0 times.
-Short term spikes are considered to accommodate significant business acquisitions, such as the Medisupport S.A. acquisition in July 2015 which led to a spike of 3.0 times at December 2015.
+During 2016 and 2017 the Group maintained a Net Debt to EBITDA ratio of between 2.6 to 3.0 times, with 3.0 a short term spike to accommodate significant business acquisitions.
 The Company's history demonstrates Net Debt to EBITDA being conservatively and consistently managed around the middle of a 2 to 3 times range.